sir-jdmacam/moodie-app/README.md

   5. Adding more features and activities is advised if deemed necessary.

 ## Submission
-- Compress (ZIP) the overall project.
+- Compress (ZIP) the overall project (or simply push your output in this repo)
 - Build the APK of the application